datacarpentry/datacarpentry.github.io/pages/lessons.md

 Social science curriculum is under initial development with the University of Manchester.

 Alpha release and pilot workshops planned for early 2018.
-If you are interested in following or being involved in development of this curriculum, please sign up for the [social-science-curriculum email list]()
+If you are interested in following or being involved in development of this curriculum, please sign up for the [social-science-curriculum email list](social-science-curriculum@carpentries.org)

+## Materials in Early development

+*These materials are at the initial stages of development, identifying the core concepts to teach*

 ### <a id="dh-curriculum"></a> Digital Humanities Curriculum

 Many groups are piloting different versions of this curriculum.
 There is not yet one set of lessons under active development.

-If you are interested in following or being involved in development of this curriculum, please sign up for the [dh-curriculum email list]()
+If you are interested in following or being involved in development of this curriculum, please sign up for the [dh-curriculum email list](dh-curriculum@carpentries.org)

 ### <a id="image-analysis-curriculum"></a> Image analysis Curriculum

 Groups at Stanford, Doane College and attendees of the ImageXD meeting have piloted ideas for curriculum in teaching image analysis.
 There is not yet one set of lessons under active development.
 Development is planned for 2018.

-If you are interested in following or being involved in development of this curriculum, please sign up for the [image-analysis-curriculum email list]()
+If you are interested in following or being involved in development of this curriculum, please sign up for the [image-analysis-curriculum email list](image-curriculum@carpentries.org)

 ### <a id="economics-curriculum"></a> Economics Curriculum

 There is initial interest on economics curriculum.
 Development is planned for 2018.

-If you are interested in following or being involved in development of this curriculum, please sign up for the [economics-curriculum email list]()
+If you are interested in following or being involved in development of this curriculum, please sign up for the [economics-curriculum email list](economics-curriculum@carpentries.org)

 ### <a id="other-curriculum"></a>Other curriculum

-If you are interested in developing other curriculum or getting updates on other topics, please contact us at [team@carpentries.org](mailto:team@carpentries.org).
+If you are interested in developing other lessons or getting updates on other topics, see the [lessons ideas github repository](https://github.com/datacarpentry/lesson-ideas) for topics under consideration or discussion, or to propose new ideas.